lanten111/GlobalKinetic-Assesment/README.md

 - improvised with adding an entity with blacklisted tokens, if the token exist in that table. then user will be unauthorized.

-#3.
-How to Run the project
+3. # How to Run the project

- - TO run the project build it first with ./gradlew build on unix or just gradlew build on Windows the build will run the test and grab all dependencies
+ - To run the project, build it first with ./gradlew build on unix or just gradlew build on Windows the build will run the test and grab all dependencies
- - to run the project use ./gradle bootrun / gradlew bootrun,
+ - to run the project use ./gradlew bootrun or gradlew bootrun,
    - The app will start up with embedded database
    - To test, use the above endpoints
-   - Client will be Postman, to make thing easy, if you are on Intellij, there is test-requests.http file with all endpoint and data ready
+   - Client will be Postman, to make thing easy, if you are on Intellij, there is _test-requests.http_ file with all endpoint and data ready
  - the project will start on port 8080 unless changed on property file
  - the application context root will be `/api `unless changed
+ - full context path `localhost:8080/api/`

-#4.
-Test
+4. # Test
 - There are test that wil run when the application build, the test will pull the whole application context with database
   - Test user create service
   - test get user list service
   - test token generation service and login
   - test token validation service

-#5.
-Added stuff / Changed from assessment
+5. # Added stuff / Changed from assessment
 - Tests -- see 4
 - Invalid Token Entity
 - Return json for user list, does not have the attribute "users"
 - Create user endpoint will return use username as response on success

-#6.
-Tech used
+6. # Tech used
 - Gradle
 - Springboot
 - GitHub